Things to Do in Sofia in December

 The market stretches across Battenberg Square and Knyaz Alexander I Street with 90+ wooden stalls selling hand-carved wooden toys, wool mittens, and homemade ljutenitsa (pepper spread).
 The aroma of kozunak (sweet bread) and mulled wine drifts through the maze while local choirs sing traditional koledari songs older than Christianity.
 The massive tree in front of the Presidency building lights up on December 1st in a ceremony that draws thousands.

-Every restaurant serves ribnik—whole carp stuffed with walnuts, onions, and raisins—on December 6th.
+Every restaurant serves ribnik, whole carp stuffed with walnuts, onions, and raisins, on December 6th.
 Families gather for elaborate fish dinners, and the smell of roasting carp drifts through residential neighborhoods.
 Tradition says Saint Nicholas protects sailors, so coastal Bulgarians carry blessed icons to the Black Sea while Sofia residents attend special services at Saint Nikolai Church.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid